 - Recognize that smaller reels will be stitched together during processing to create a single longer movie.
 If you send eight reels about three inches in diameter (which is about 50 feet per reel), you will receive back one single reel of 400 feet, stitched together.
 Your DVDs will have several files on them that can be played as a single longer movie.

-- Reel-to-reel movies, by definition, did not have any sound.
+- Most 8mm movie film does not have any sound (there never was any sound on it).
 There won’t be any audio on your DVD when you receive it.

 I have documents and/or books

 - Grouping is critical, because we create searchable PDF files from the groups.

 - Labeling the groups is also critical; these labels will be the names of the files.

 - Remove as many staples, paper clips, binding clips, etc. as possible while maintain the integrity of the groups.
 We have to charge for all the unbinding and we will keep things in groups but we do not normally rebind items.
 This saves you money.

 - Leave detailed instructions.
 A lot of what we get are old letters.
 And legal documents.
 The majority of our phone calls with customers during the processing phase involve document orders.